Chew (comics): Plot summary

-Tony takes some time off and flies with his brother to an island called Yamapalu.
+In International Flavor, Tony takes some time off and flies with his brother to an island called Yamapalu.
 Chu is there to investigate a certain plant called a Gallsaberry which tastes exactly like chicken.
 Chu meets with a United States Department of Agriculture agent, who tells Tony that she will tell him all she knows about Gallsaberry, but unfortunately she's murdered and Tony is framed.
 Tony has his FDA credentials checked and is released only to find out by biting another prisoner that another murder has taken place, over a rooster named Poyo, a cockfight champion.
 After confiscating the rooster, Tony goes to the morgue to find out more about Gallsaberries.
 During this time, the chief of police steals Poyo.
 Tony than eats a Gallsaberry raw and finds out that it is from outer space.
 Tony sneaks on the base where Gallsaberries are grown, evacuates several people that are imprisoned there only to find out that the entire crop of Gallsaberries are burning.
 It turns out that Ray Jack Montero is burning the plants to remove any competition, with a little help from some residents of Yamapalu, who are rebelling due to the capture of Poyo.
 Tony is shot at by an employee of Montero, but is missed, and has a confrontation with a person known as The Vampire who is also a cibopath.

-Tony finds out that Poyo had been moved to America, so he retrieves him and shuts down a cockfighting ring.
+In Just Desserts, Tony finds out that Poyo had been moved to America, so he retrieves him and shuts down a cockfighting ring.
 It is revealed that Ray Jack Montero had been changing Frog DNA to make them taste (and look) more like chickens, creating a creature called Frickens, or Chogs and packaging their meat and calling it Poult-Free, a chicken substitute.
 It is also revealed Montero knew that the bird-flu outbreak was going to happen before it did, so Mason Savoy had his partner, Caesar, go undercover inside of Montero's company.
 Caesar was the one who shot at Tony in Yamapalu and intentionally missed.
 Montero is captured, and Savoy is surrounded by the FDA when they were watching one of Montero's buildings.
 Savoy has a confrontation with John and escapes.
 Amelia finds a toe that was in Tony's fridge, given to him from an old girlfriend.
 Savoy eats Tony's ear and learns more about him, specifically that Tony has a daughter by the name of Olive.
 Tony brings Amelia and John with him to his family's Thanksgiving.
 We meet his friendlier twin sister Toni.
 While giving grace, there is a 2 car pile-up outside and alien writing in the sky.